Joe Zadeh is a writer based in Newcastle.

 Bourdin, so the story goes, was trying to bomb clock time, as a symbolic revolutionary act or under a naive pretense that it may actually disrupt the global measurement of time.
-He wasn’t the only one to attack clocks during this period: In Paris, rebels simultaneously destroyed public clocks across the city, and in Bombay, the famous Crawford Market clock was shattered with gunfire by protesters.
+He wasn’t the only one to attack clocks during this period: In Paris, rebels simultaneously destroyed public clocks across the city, and in Bombay, protestors shattered the famous Crawford Market clock with gunfire.

 Around the world, people were angry about time.

-During the COVID-19 pandemic, many people reported that their experience of time had become warped and weird.
-Being trapped at home or laboring unusually excessive hours made days feel like hours and hours like minutes, while some months felt endless and others passed almost without notice.
-It seemed the time in our clocks and the time in our minds had drifted apart.
+During the COVID-19 pandemic, many people have reported that their experience of time has become warped and weird.
+Being trapped at home or laboring unusually excessive hours makes days feel like hours and hours like minutes, while some months feel endless and others pass almost without notice.
+It seems the time in our clocks and the time in our minds have drifted apart.

-Academic studies explored how our emotions (such as pandemic-induced grief and anxiety) could be distorting our perception of time.
-Or maybe it was just because we weren’t moving around and experiencing much change.
+Academic studies have explored how our emotions (such as pandemic-induced grief and anxiety) could be distorting our perception of time.
+Or maybe it is just because we aren’t moving around and experiencing much change.
 After all, time is change, as Aristotle thought — what is changeless is timeless.
-But rarely did the clock itself come into question — the very thing we use to measure time, the drumbeat against which we defined “weird” distortions.
-The clock continued to log its rigid seconds, minutes and hours, utterly unaware of the global crisis that was taking place.
-It was stable, correct, neutral and absolute.
+But rarely does the clock itself come into question — the very thing we use to measure time, the drumbeat against which we define “weird” distortions.
+The clock continues to log its rigid seconds, minutes and hours, utterly unaware of the global crisis that is taking place.
+It is stable, correct, neutral and absolute.

 But what makes us wrong and the clock right?
 “For most people, the last class they had devoted to clocks and time was early in primary school,” Kevin Birth, a professor of anthropology at the City University of New York who has been studying clocks for more than 30 years, told me recently.
 “There’s this thing that is central to our entire society, that’s built into all of our electronics.
 And we’re wandering around with an early primary school level of knowledge about it.”